 Step 2.
 Remove the Portafilter Screen

 Wipe off any existing residue that you see on your coffee machine.
-Then remove the filter screen from you portafilter as their is oil residue that builds up with each shot of espresso pulled.
+Then remove the filter screen from you portafilter as there is oil residue that builds up with each shot of espresso pulled.
 You can use a kitchen towel to do that easily.

 Step 3.
 Soak the Portafilter Screen

-Use the bowl to soak the head of portafilter and screen , along with hot water and detergent.
+Use the bowl to soak the head of portafilter and screen, along with hot water and detergent.
 Just soak the head of the portafilter and not the handle.
 This will clean your portafilter while you are cleaning the machine itself but allow it to soak for at least 30 minutes

 Step 4.
 Brush Clean the Gaskets

-If you have a group brush you can use it now to eliminate different deposits from your under portafilter gasket.
+If you have a group brush, you can use it now to eliminate different deposits from your under portafilter gasket.
 Such a brush works great also for the threads that support the portafilter when you set it up and the edges of the shower screen.
 Use the brush to scrub all the residue that was hard or impossible to wipe off by using a towel.

 Step 5.
 Add Detergent in Portfilter

 If you have a second portafilter grab that one or after the 30 minutes, use the espresso machine specific detergent (like Cafetto) and the backflush basket.
-Usually half a table spoon of detergent will be enough for one backflush or one of the tablets.
+Usually, half a tablespoon of detergent will be enough for one backflush or one of the tablets.
 Add the detergent in the blind basket (basket with no holes) and snap it into the portafilter.

 Step 6.
 Insert Portafilter into The Espresso Machine